JustNunuz/Corrupt-PDF/readme.md

 ## Presentation for PyCon Zim 2024

-This project is a Python-based demonstration of techniques to intentionally corrupt PDF files.
-It explores the potential vulnerabilities and security risks in handling and manipulating PDF documents, emphasizing issues related to data integrity and document security.
+This project provides a Python-based demonstration of techniques to intentionally corrupt PDF files, highlighting the security vulnerabilities and risks associated with handling and manipulating PDF documents.
+It emphasizes the critical issues of data integrity and document security, shedding light on how easily PDFs can be exploited.

+In the session, I dive into how PDFs can be manipulated, the hidden threats they present, and how they can be weaponized to deliver malware or exploit vulnerabilities within PDF readers.
+I also demonstrate forensic techniques to detect and analyze these attacks, with a focus on identifying tampered documents, extracting malicious payloads, and understanding the structural complexities that make PDFs both powerful and prone to abuse.

+Wanna check out my slides: [[Click here](https://docs.google.com/presentation/d/1KyZD8nERr0gxEnAmliuy8Oh4MUje14a6vduAhqwfCMA/edit?usp=sharing)]

 ## Disclaimer